jwcodee/MEDI504B_2024_Diabetes/assignment_1/MEDI504B_EDA_Assignment1.md

 > In the correlation analysis, we see that *MentlHlth*, *PhysHlth*,
 > *GenHlth* and *BMI* are clustered and positively correlated with each
 > other.
 This is expected as these features can influence one and
-> another, according to literature (need to find a citation).
-> Furthermore, we observe a positive correlation between the features
+> another.
+Furthermore, we observe a positive correlation between the
-> `DiffWalk` and `Diabetes_binary` and these features, indicating that
+> features `DiffWalk` and `Diabetes_binary` and these features,
-> difficulty in walking and having diabetes are correlated with these
+> indicating that difficulty in walking and having diabetes are
-> factors.
+> correlated with these factors.

 > Finally in the principal component analysis, we see that PC1 only
 > accounted for 15.9% of the variance, showing that no single principal